ACTU calls for 'survival increase' in wages of seven per cent

 The news bolstered the case for an interest rate pause when the Reserve Bank board meets next week.

-Treasurer Jim Chalmers welcomed “a number with a six in front of it” but said inflation remained unacceptably high and well above the RBA’s target range of two-to-three per cent.
+Treasurer Jim Chalmers welcomed “a number with a six in front of it” but said inflation remained unacceptably high and well above the RBA’s target range of 2-3 per cent.

 “It’s more evidence that inflation peaked at the end of last year and it’s moderating this year, but it will be higher than we’d like for longer than we’d like,” he told parliament on Wednesday.